Old man lying at bottom of Torremolinos hotel pool saved by two holidaying cops

-Two National Police police officers from Madrid on holiday at a hotel in Torremolinos helped save the life of an old man lying at the bottom of the pool
+Two National Police police officers from Madrid on holiday at a hotel in Torremolinos helped save the life of an elderly gentleman lying at the bottom of the pool

 An elderly man who was seen lying, and not moving, at the bottom of a hotel swimming pool in the Malaga tourist resort of Torremolinos, was saved by the quick actions of two off-duty National Police officers who were on holiday at the hotel from Madrid.